StockSharp/AlgoTrading/API/2701-2800/2771_Trailing_Stop_And_Take/README.md

 ## Notes
 - Stops and targets are executed with market orders when triggered, which keeps the implementation simple and mirrors the original stop modifications.
 - `SpreadMultiplier` approximates the MQL behavior where stop levels cannot be placed closer than the current spread.
 Adjust this value to match the execution venue.
-- The strategy intentionally avoids a Python version and focuses solely on the C# implementation, as requested.
+- Implementations are available in both C# and Python.
 - Consider combining the trailing engine with your own entry filter by disabling the built-in entries and injecting external orders if required.